This section details the tables and columns available in the Gong-Snowflake database.

 The CONVERSATIONS

-table contains a row for each conversation per workspace.
+table contains a row for each conversation.
+A conversation can be an email or a call.
 The CONVERSATIONS

 table includes the following: